History of the Brooklyn Nets: 1996–2001: Rebuild and rebrand

 The 1997–98 season saw several changes for the Nets.
-The first was a rebranding of the team that saw the ditching of the previous logo in favor of a 3-D shield logo, which was designed by Patrick McDarby, representing a futuristic backboard depicting the team name 'Nets' with a basketball passing through a hoop that the team used until their departure from New Jersey, along with a new uniform set.
+The first was a rebranding of the team that saw the ditching of the previous logo in favor of a navy blue, red and silver 3-D shield logo, designed by Patrick McDarby.
+The shield represented a futuristic backboard depicting the team name 'Nets' in white above a metallic basketball passing through a red hoop that the team used until their departure from New Jersey, along with a new uniform set.
 The second was the team's style of play, which resulted in the Nets staying in playoff contention for most of the season.
 The team played well under Calipari, winning 43 games and qualifying for the playoffs on the last day of the season.
 Power forward Jayson Williams was selected as a reserve in the 1998 NBA All-Star Game.
-The Nets were seeded eighth in the Eastern Conference and lost to the Chicago Bulls in the 1998 playoffs in three straight games.
+The Nets were seeded eighth in the Conference and lost to the Chicago Bulls in the 1998 playoffs in three straight games.
 The Nets played well and came close to taking the first two games.

 The 1998–99 season was delayed for three months due to an owners' lockout of the players.
 When the abbreviated 50-game season began, the Nets were a fashionable choice by experts as a surprise team after their previous run.
 However, Cassell was injured in the first game of the season and the team started poorly.
 With the Nets underachieving at 3–15, the Nets traded Cassell to the Bucks, while the Nets acquired Stephon Marbury from the Minnesota Timberwolves.
 After two more losses, Calipari was fired and replaced by assistant coach Don Casey.
 The team never recovered from its poor start to finish at 16–34.
 With the Nets already eliminated from playoff contention in April, Marbury collided with Williams in a game against the Atlanta Hawks; Williams broke his tibia, the second time he had suffered such an injury in two years, and would never play in the NBA again.